It does not.

 - Improve room ventilation - By opening doors or windows, particularly during the summer.
 Doing so prevents the indoor air from being stale and dry.

 - Seal your home - Especially during the winter season to prevent cold air from entering and warm air from escaping.
 Keep room temperature between 68 °F-77 °F. While you are at it, improve your home insulation and fix any leakage in attics, windows, and doors so you will be less reliant on the thermostat.

 - Shorten shower time - A hot steamy shower might feel great on a cold day, but the excess heat will dry out the air quicker.
 Instead, opt for a cold shower that is good for your skin and increases moisture by leaving the bathroom door open.

 - Hang your clothes to dry indoors - Do it on a drying, garment, or hanging rack instead of relying on a dryer that uses a lot of energy.
 The excess moisture will evaporate and add dampness to your home.

 - Get indoor houseplants - The process of transpiration will evaporate water vapor from flowers, leaves, and stems.
-You will need a lot of house plants to make any difference with dry air.
+Again, not as effective as a humidifier.

 - Keep yourself hydrated - By drinking plenty of water throughout the day.
 It will lubricate your nasal passageway and remove excess mucus.

 - Keep your skin moisturized - Use moisturizer lotion daily to prevent flaky skin.
 Apply lip balm or petroleum jelly on chapped lips.